 In rapidly dividing cells, Ribose-5-Phosphate is produced significantly more than Xylulose-5-Phosphate as it is the biosynthetic precursor of the nucleotide biosynthesis used in DNA synthesis and in normal condition Xylulose-5-Phosphate is produced more than Ribose-5-Phosphate to be converted into glycolytic intermediates.
 Two enzymes Transketolase and Transaldolase, catalyze the different steps to convert Ribose-5-Phosphate and Xylulose-5-Phosphate into final products Fructose-6-Phosphate and Glyceraldehydes-3-Phosphate.

 Transketolase catalyzes the transfer of the C2 units.
-It requires Thiamine Pyrophosphate (TPP) as a co-factor and catalyzes the transfer of the C2 unit from Xylulose-5-Phosphate to Ribose-5-Phsophate producing Glyceraldehydes-3-Phosphate and Sedoheptulose-7-Phosphate.
+It requires Thiamine Pyrophosphate (TPP) as a co-factor and catalyzes the transfer of the C2 unit from Xylulose-5-Phosphate to Ribose-5-Phosphate producing Glyceraldehydes-3-Phosphate and Sedoheptulose-7-Phosphate.

 Similarly, it catalyzes the transfer of the C2 unit from Xylulose-5-Phosphate to Rrythrose-4-Phosphate forming Fructose-6-Phosphate and Glyceraldehydes-3-Phosphate.
-Transaldolase catalyzes the transfer of C3 units from Sedoheptulose-7-Phsophate to Glyceraldehydes-3-Phosphate yielding Erytrose-4-Phosphate and Fructose-6-Phosphate.
+Transaldolase catalyzes the transfer of C3 units from Sedoheptulose-7-Phosphate to Glyceraldehydes-3-Phosphate yielding Erytrose-4-Phosphate and Fructose-6-Phosphate.